maxnachlinger/classes-and-functions-chat/8-more-concepts/README.md

 It's taking the value `42` out of the array (the context), running `add(42, 1)` against that value, and placing the result of `add(42, 1)` into a new array (a new context).

-`map()` also allows for composition, check it out:
+`map()` also allows us to compose functions, check it out:
 ```javascript
 [1]
   .map((i) => add(i, 1)) // [2]
   .map((i) => Math.pow(i, 2)) // [4]
   .map((i) => add(i, 1)) // [5]
 ```
 We just got our result via composing `add()` and `Math.pow`.
-Another benefit here is that the functions in each map are pure - they get their state only from their parameters and (these methods at least) don't have side effects.
+Another benefit here is that the functions in each map are pure - a function is pure if:

+- given the same input, it will always return the same output
+- produces no side effects - a side effect is any application state change that is observable outside the called function other than its return value.
+- gets all its state from its arguments.

+Why should I care about all this Pure Function nonsense anyway?

+- You can memoize / cache them
+- They are super easy to test
+- They (can be) simple to reason about and maintain.
+- You can run N of them at once without issue.

 ## Functor - a fancy name for a plain concept
 You've just seen a `functor`.
 A `functor` is a fancy term for a mappable thing, or a thing with a `map()` method.